-With multiple nuclear-armed countries engaging in continuous bombardment of words, one can’t help but think that at some point, someone (who’s pissed enough) will push the red button and trigger the next world war.
+With multiple nuclear-armed countries engaging in hostile rhetoric, one may wonder if someone, someday, will push the red button and trigger the next world war.

 Or perhaps a bomb slips through border security and is detonated in the city center by a radicalized terrorist.